 By digging into circular packaging, your company not only minimizes its environmental impact, but amplifies your brand among the growing number of eco-friendly consumers eager to purchase from value-aligned retailers and businesses.

 Naturally, paper-based folding cartons and packaging materials are generally recyclable, but not all paperboard is created equal.
-To be sustainable, be certain your materials are sourced from responsibly managed timber as certified by the nonprofits Forest Stewardship Council (FSC), Sustainable Forest Initiative (SFI), and Programme for the Endorsement of Forest Certification (PEFC).
+To be sustainable, be certain your materials are sourced from responsibly managed timber as certified by the nonprofits Forest Stewardship Council (FSC) and Sustainable Forest Initiative (SFI).

 Don’t overlook post-consumer recycled paperboard, as well.
 When designed for recyclability, paper-based packaging can be used and reused several times.
-In fact, other sustainable packaging materials have even higher recyclability, including hemp, which can usually be recycled up to eight times.
+And other sustainable packaging materials have even higher recyclability, including hemp, which can usually be recycled up to eight times.

 Sustainable Packaging Production